UCLNatSci/2023/NSCI0011/neural_circuits/html/_sources/project/prototype.md

 2. Write a function `motif_number(H)` which checks whether graph `H` is isomorphic to any of the 13 order-3 graphs, and if so returns its motif number.
 3. Write a function `motif_spectrum(G)` which samples all order-3 subgraphs of `G`, determines the motif number of each, then returns the motif frequency spectrum.

-Plot the motif-frequency spectrum of the *C Elegans* egg-laying circuit.
+Plot the motif-frequency spectrum of the sample circuit.

 ### Step 4

-Generate a [random graph](https://en.wikipedia.org/wiki/Erd%C5%91s%E2%80%93R%C3%A9nyi_model) with the same number of edges and vertices as the *C Elegans* egg-laying circuit.
+Generate a [random graph](https://en.wikipedia.org/wiki/Erd%C5%91s%E2%80%93R%C3%A9nyi_model) with the same number of edges and vertices as the sample circuit.
 Plot its two degree histograms and its motif frequency spectrum.